ludlovian/scrapie/README.md

 An array of all the text elements in it

+### .xml => String

+Rebuilds the xml representation

 ### .find(condition) => Parsley | null

-Returns a subset from the first open tag that matches the condition, up to and including the matching close tag.
+Finds the first child (or grand...-child) matching the condition.

-If there is no such tag, then it returns `null`
+If there is no such then it returns `null`.

 If the condition is a string, then it is simply a match on the `type`.

 ### .findAll(condition) => [Parsley,...]

-Returns an array of all the matching tags as Parsleys.
+Returns an array of all the matching children as Parsleys, or `null`